 "Think of your business plan as being like a CV.
 You need to alter it to suit the needs of the person who will read it.
 Originally, we wrote ours entirely for ourselves, to test whether we had a viable idea for a business.
 Some things were just notes to myself, for example, 'Get detailed costs on X… Find out how much Y charges'.
 Obviously, we needed to complete such information before we could approach the bank, and we created a tailored version when we went for funding.
 Importantly, the plan had to show we could pay back the money we wanted to borrow.

-“You shouldn’t just keep your business plan locked away.
+"You shouldn't just keep your business plan locked away.
 You need to work with it and update it with actual facts and figures as the business progresses.
-We’ve probably rewritten our plan three times in the past 18 months and we’ve made minor revisions in between.
+We've rewritten our plan several times and we make minor revisions in between to update figures as we go.

 "Several things didn't pan out as anticipated.
 We expected to sell mostly to consumers, but we now sell much more produce to restaurants.
 As a result, we've had to adapt our marketing strategy and our business plan also needed changing, of course.
 We're able to look at goals set out in our plan to see how well we are performing as a business, which is really valuable."